PHLAK/docker-openvpn/README.md

                  will pass ports through to containers that share the OpenVPN container's network stack (i.e. When ran with the `--net container:openvpn-client` parameter).

-`--restart=always` - Always restart the container regardless of the exit status.
+`--restart always` - Always restart the container regardless of the exit status.
 See the Docker
                      [restart policies](https://goo.gl/OI87rA) for additional details.